Jumpaku/cyamli/README.md

 ## Overview

-Developing console apps need to define and parse CLIs such as command line arguments, where command line arguments consist of subcommands, options, and positional arguments.
+Developing console apps involves defining and parsing command line interfaces (CLIs) such as command line arguments, which consist of subcommands, options, and positional arguments.

-`cyamli` is schema-based code generator to generate API (Application Programming Interface, such as types and functions) to handle typed CLI.
+`cyamli` is a schema-based code generator that generates APIs (Application Programming Interfaces, such as types and functions) to handle typed CLIs.
-The schema of a typed CLI can be written in YAML according to the CLI schema definition ( https://github.com/Jumpaku/cyamli/blob/main/cli-schema-definition.ts ).
+The schema of a typed CLI can be written in YAML according to the CLI schema definition (https://github.com/Jumpaku/cyamli/blob/main/cli-schema-definition.ts).

 ## Motivation

-- Schema-based approach leveraging standardized and consistent source.
+- Schema-based approach leveraging standardized and consistent sources.
-- Promote typed CLI for benefits of static checking and code completion.
+- Promoting typed CLIs for the benefits of static checking and code completion.
-- Reduce boilerplate by automatically generating code which is need.
+- Reducing boilerplate by automatically generating the necessary code.

 ## Installation